 - Universal Basic Income

 … that the first question is always: How do we afford it?
 How are ya gonna pay for it? … and it doesn’t get done, because we get mired down in that errant conversation.
-The 99% is always stuck with rugged individualism and survival while the rich and corporations are drenched in multi-billion dollar socialism.
+The 99% is always stuck with rugged individualism and survival while the rich and corporations are drenched in multi-billion dollar socialism to which the over $20 trillion dollar corporate payout during CoVID19 shows plain and clear.

 When attempting projects that really matter to Humanity and our survival there is never enough money to make this happen because there is very little money to be made in making the world a better place for the 99% which is a large problem with monetary systems.

-If we just said forget the money, then the projects would get done, because they were necessary and we have the knowledge, the technology and the resources to get it ALL done.
-There is just not enough profit to made in doing it.
+If we just said forget the money, then the projects (education, healthcare, housing, sustainable energy, housing) would get done, because they were necessary and we have the knowledge, the technology and the resources to get it ALL done.
+There is just not enough profit to be made for corporations and the 1% in doing it.
 This the very rotten philosophical core of monetary systems – profit is more important than Humanity or the Environment, for those are truly expendable, negative externalities, when it comes to corporate profit.

 Corporate Destruction of Competing Technologies